Antergos/nodebb-theme-indigo/README.md

 # nodebb-theme-indigo
-A modern theme for NodeBB.
-Inspired by Lavender, built with ReactJS.
+A modern theme for NodeBB inspired by Lavender, built with ReactJS.